• Blog

 Whether it’s booking a doctor’s appointment by voice while viewing available slots on a screen, or getting real-time video assistance from a virtual agent, the possibilities are endless.

-In the near future, businesses will leverage multimodal AI to create interactions that are not only more convenient but also more engaging.
-The result?
-A smoother, more human-like experience that empowers users to communicate in whatever way suits them best.
+In the near future, businesses will harness multimodal AI to deliver interactions that are both seamless and engaging.
+This innovation will create a more natural, human-like experience, allowing users to communicate effortlessly in the way that suits them best.

 Trend 3: Emotionally aware AI